douglasgreen/utility/docs/utility_todo.md

 -   fsockopen - returns resource
 -   The other functions don't share data and should be static functions on a Network class.

+## Documentation

+Write documentation with examples.

+## Finder

+Write a function finder to find and replace.

+## Static

+Swap static and non-static functions.